-Kubla Khan is one of best poems written by Samuel Taylor Coleridge.
+Kubla Khan is one of the best poems written by Samuel Taylor Coleridge.
 It is, in fact, one of those three poems that have kept Coleridge’s name in the forefront of the greatest Romantic poets—the other two poems are The Ancient Mariner and Christabel.
 Coleridge wrote all the three famous poems in 1797 and 1798.
 His poems deal with supernatural characters wrought with the color and glamour of the Middle Ages.
-Coleridge’s kubla khan belongs to the dream territory of art and which is much more colorful and sensuous than the humdrum of the real life.
+Coleridge’s kubla khan belongs to the dream territory of art and which is much more colorful and sensuous than the humdrum of real life.

 1. Origin Of Kubla Khan by Samuel Taylor Coleridge

 The supreme strength of Samuel Taylor Coleridge as a Romantic poet lay in his marvelous dream faculty.
 His famous poem, Kubla khan, had its origin in a dream which he had dreamt in a sleep induced by opium.
 In 1797, while reading a passage related to Kubla Khan and the palace that he commanded to be built in Purchas’s Pilgrimage, a book of travels, Coleridge fell asleep in his chair.
 He then dreamt that he was writing a poem about Kubla Khan and his palace.
 Upon awakening, he had a distinct recollection of the dream.
 He hastily took his pen and instantly and eagerly wrote down a poem.
 When he had written only 54 lines of Kubla Khan, he was interrupted by a visitor.
 As a result, the rest of the poem slipped out of his mind, and the existing one has remained a fragment.